curl/everything-curl/cmdline-urls.md

 ### Parallel transfer progress meter

-Naturally, the ordinary progress meter display that shows file transfer progress for a single transfer isn't that useful for parallel transfers so when curl performs parallel transfers, it will show a different progress meter that displays information about all the current ongoing transfers in a single line.
+Naturally, the ordinary progress meter display that shows file transfer progress for a single transfer is not that useful for parallel transfers so when curl performs parallel transfers, it will show a different progress meter that displays information about all the current ongoing transfers in a single line.